 - What about the “good” trees that are in there?

 - Native trees and shrubs, if any, have been maintained to the maximum extent feasible outside of the drainage swale area.
 Native trees and shrubs may be removed from the Ocean Woods' drainage swale area to the extent necessary to repair the drainage system.

 - When will the buffer zone be re-established as an area of "natural growth which provides an attractive screen for visual enjoyment and physical separation” between the Ocean Woods community and the neighboring Harbor Heights properties?

-- Two (2) years.
-The Buffer Zone Re-establishment work shall commence as soon as practical, but be complete within two (2) years of the date of the Buffer Zone Maintenance Permit, notwithstanding the status of any additional work required in the buffer zone area, including but not limited to stormwater system maintenance and/or improvements.
+- Originally two (2) years, but after a request from the Ocean Woods Homeowners Association in March 2021, the permit for the Ocean Woods North Buffer Zone's 80% landscape coverage requirement has been extended through 12/31/2022.
 In furtherance of all of the rights and protections afforded by and to the North Buffer Zone, OWHOA, through its contractor, will re-establish and permanently maintain the area with native trees and shrubs of sufficient number, size and density to serve as a "natural growth which provides an attractive screen for visual enjoyment and physical separation” between the Ocean Woods community and the neighboring Harbor Heights properties.

 - Why two years to re-establish?